Trip to the Toronto Blue Jays, Sept 11, 2024

 Honorary membership

-An Honorary member may be conferred at a General meeting.
+may be conferred at a General meeting.
 An Honorary member shall not be required to pay the annual Club membership fee and shall enjoy all privileges of membership except voting and election to office.

 May 2024 Show & Tell